TJCarter22/affinity-ai/README.md

 # Affinity AI 🚀

-AI-powered UX research affinitization and insight extraction tool that helps researchers move beyond "dumping notes into ChatGPT" to get structured, actionable design insights.
+AI-powered UX research affinitization and insight extraction tool that helps researchers to get structured, actionable design insights.

 ## What does this do? 🤔